HiDMadMad/lehaam/README.md

 # 💤⏰ madmad-rest-helper

-A simple and smart Python tool to help you optimize your sleep and nap schedules.
+A simple and smart CLI-based Python app to help you optimize your sleep and nap schedules.
 Whether you're planning your nightly sleep or a quick daytime nap, this app calculates the best times to sleep and wake up for maximum rest and productivity.

 ---